tarantuli/enchanters-manual/README.md

 integrate icon usage in the text.

 Lastly, if you find this manual useful, please share it with friends who would appreciate it as well!

-# Known issues

-- The manual mixes usage of "you", "the player" and "the active player", probably inconsistently.
-- Icons are represented by black on white opaque images of rather low quality instead of vector glyphs.